swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 #### Require `Escapable` to indicate escapable types without using `~Escapable`

 We could avoid using `~Escapable` to mark types that lack the `Escapable` property by requiring `Escapable` on all escapable types.
-However, it is infeasible to require updating all existing types in all existing Swift code with a new capability marker.
+However, it is infeasible to require updating all existing types in all existing Swift code with a new explicit capability.

 Apart from that, we expect almost all types to continue to be escapable in the future, so the negative marker reduces the overall burden.
 It is also consistent with progressive disclosure: